UWA Health and Medical Services is a fully equipped and accredited service supporting the UWA community with high-quality safe and confidential care.

 You will have medical insurance as part of your visa requirement.
 Bring a current membership card to every appointment.

-For all other insurance providers, a private fee of $55 applies (a rebate is claimable from your insurance provider).
+For all other insurance providers, a private fee of $55 applies for a standard consult (a rebate is claimable from your insurance provider).

 UWA staff (domestic)

-A private fee of $80 applies (with a rebate claimable from Medicare).
+A private fee of $80 applies for a standard consult (with a rebate claimable from Medicare).

 Family members of UWA students and staff